tpm2-software/tpm2-tcti-uefi/README.md

 `-help` option to the `configure` script for documentation.
 If enabled, unit tests are executed using the `check` make target:
 > make check

-# Source Layout
-├── example - sample code using UEFI TCG2 protocol and tpm2-tss libraries
-├── src  - source code and headers for `libtss2-tcti-uefi.a`
-└── test - unit tests